contentRevisionId, edit the LMX in Git, and send the update back with

 Emails automatically have a footer appended, so you don’t need to include your address or unsubscribe link at the bottom of your LMX content.

-| Tag | Description | Self-closing |
+Top-level tags define the structure of an email.| Tag | Description | Self-closing |

 <Style /> | Style metadata (top-level only) | yes |